 As difficulty increases, emplacements fire back, opening and closing doors, and there are floating mines which block the cavern and must be eliminated.
 There are five caverns in all, each significantly more difficult than the last.

-This game closely resembles a side-scrolling predecessor Scramble, by Konami.
+This game closely resembles the side-scrolling shooter Scramble by Konami.

 After its initial release through APX, the game was later published by Atari on both cartridge and disk as part of their product line for the Atari 8-bit computers.

 The game was later hacked to run on an Atari 5200, but was never officially released there.
 The game was developed to a prototype stage for the Atari 2600, but wasn't released on the console.
 Said prototype would show up as one of the games present on the Atari Flashback 2, a plug-and-play 2600-style device containing 42 built-in games.

 Greg Christensen eventually developed a sequel, known as Caverns of Mars II, but it wasn't released in its original time frame.
 Later, Antic published the sequel under the name Mars Mission II.